Mak-Life/ChudWokeValues/README.md

-SapplyValues is a clone of the Sapply political compass, made to use 8values' UI.
+ChudWokeValues is a test based upon the SapplyValues test.